rjsears/chia_plot_manager/README.md

 ### <a name="cli"></a>Command Line Options

-Staring with V0.3 (April 4th, 2021) I have stated to add in command line options to make getting plot and other information easier and to generate reports on the fly.
+Staring with V0.3 (April 4th, 2021) I have started to add in command line options to make getting plot and other information easier and to generate reports on the fly.
 Currently the command line options that are availare are:

 <ul>
  <li><em>-h</em> or <em>--help</em></li>